Adam Watkins

 About Me

 Watkins is an instructor in JHU’s Engineering’s Engineering for Professionals program, where he teaches the course, Applied Kalman Filtering.
-He was named the 2017 Outstanding Young Engineer of the Year by the Maryland Academy of Scientists.

 Education & Industry Experience